 Hi, I'm Gaby, the founder, designer and maker at Pinch River.

-My love of textiles comes from my mother... the fabrics in her sewing room seeped into my being from a very young age.
-Over the years my curiosity led me to embark on a journey of discovery through formal study and other creative pursuits that eventually led me to combine my love of surface pattern design, textiles, making and nature - and Pinch River was born.
+As for my love of textiles... that comes from my mother.
+The fabrics in her sewing room seeped into my being from a very young age.
+Over the years my curiosity led me to embark on a journey of discovery through formal study and other creative pursuits that eventually led me to combine illustration, surface pattern design, textiles and making to shape the foundation of my artistically driven brand.

 Head on over here to find out more about the inspiration behind Pinch River.